-In 2005 Squam loons experienced a dramatic decline followed by years of breeding failures.
+In 2005, Squam loons experienced a dramatic decline followed by years of breeding failures.
 The Loon Preservation Committee (LPC) investigated the cause of this precipitous decline by testing non-viable eggs for contaminants.
 Many eggs exhibited high levels of both legacy (such as PCBs) and modern (flame retardants such as PBDEs) contaminants.
 Results from tributary sediment tests indicate high levels of DDT and PCBs in two Squam tributaries.
 The tests suggest DDT is from more recent application, even though the chemical was banned in 1972.

-We are working with NH Department of Environmental Services and the LPC to follow this up, study it, and are doing everything we can to make sure there is no long term threat to the lake, the people, and the wildlife that call this place home.
-We are the watershed organization for this lake and dealing with this type of threat to the lake is why we are here.
-Next steps include further testing and reaching out to watershed communities.
+We will continue to work with DES and the LPC to follow up and study these results to do everything we can to make sure there is no long term threat to the lake, the people, and the wildlife that call this place home.
+We are actively leveraging the updated Watershed Management Plan to promote and restore shorelines and streams, reducing the input of Phosphorus and contaminants into the lake.

 We are unsure.
 Experts suspect the PCBs may have been in oil historically sprayed on dirt roads to limit dust.
 Rain may have washed the oil-laden sediments into the lake, resulting in PCBs in lake sediments.
 Other ideas point to years of rain and snow contaminated from factories in the western US.
 The first fish consumption guidelines in NH were based on Mercury found in fish, which was a result of acid rain that became polluted from the same western factories.
 Statewide fish consumption guidelines can be found here.